yuktidave/Building_an_AI_workflow/README.md

 “Book a meeting tomorrow at 10 AM.”

+✔ The AI understands
+✔ Extracts the timing
-…and the workflow magically creates a properly timed event in Google Calendar.
+✔ Creates the event in your calendar

-💜 What I Learned
+💜 WHAT I LEARNED
 🔗 Workflow automation
 🧠 AI Agents & system messages
 🧩 JSON expressions
 📅 Google Calendar API integration
 🛠 Debugging & analysing tool logs

-💎 How It Works
-🟦 1️⃣ Chat Trigger
+🌈 HOW IT WORKS
+🔵 1.
+CHAT TRIGGER

-A message starts the workflow instantly.
+This is what starts the workflow when you send a message.

-🟩 2️⃣ AI Agent — The Brain 🧠
+🟢 2.
+AI AGENT — THE BRAIN 🧠

 The AI Agent (gpt-4o-mini):

 ✔ Understands your message

 ✔ Extracts date & time

-✔ Generates the meeting title
+✔ Generates a meeting title

 ✔ Decides when to call the Calendar tool

-🟪 Dynamic System Message
+🔧 Dynamic System Message
 Today's date is {{DateTime.now().setZone('Asia/Kolkata').toFormat('dd LLL yyyy HH:mm:ss')}}

-This ensures the AI always knows the correct current date.
+This ensures the AI always knows the current date.

-🟧 3️⃣ JSON Expressions
+🟣 3.
+JSON EXPRESSIONS

 Instead of static values: